lucasmarchd01/Genre_Recognition_Album_Cover/README.md

 # Music Genre Classification using Album Covers

 This project aims to classify music genres using album cover images.
 The classification is based on deep learning techniques, specifically convolutional neural networks (CNNs), trained on a dataset of album cover images associated with different music genres.
-The dataset is generated from the (The AcousticBrainz Genre Dataset)[https://mtg.github.io/acousticbrainz-genre-dataset/].
+The dataset is generated from the [The AcousticBrainz Genre Dataset](https://mtg.github.io/acousticbrainz-genre-dataset/).

 ## Overview

 The project consists of three main components:

-    Data Retrieval:
+- Data Retrieval:
-        The retrieve_art.py script retrieves album cover images from the Cover Art Archive API based on MusicBrainz release group IDs (MBIDs) stored in a tab-separated values (TSV) file.
+    - The retrieve_art.py script retrieves album cover images from the Cover Art Archive API based on MusicBrainz release group IDs (MBIDs) stored in a tab-separated values (TSV) file.
 It downloads the images, stores them locally, and saves the file paths to a CSV file.

-    Data Processing:
+- Data Processing:
-        The data_processing.py script preprocesses the data by mapping genre labels to MBIDs and adjusting image file paths.
+    - The data_processing.py script preprocesses the data by mapping genre labels to MBIDs and adjusting image file paths.
 It also filters the data to only include the top 6 most frequent genre classes.

-    Model Training:
+- Model Training:
-        The train.py script trains a CNN model on the preprocessed dataset.
+    - The train.py script trains a CNN model on the preprocessed dataset.
 It uses the VGG16 pre-trained model as the base and fine-tunes it on the album cover images.

 ## Requirements